victorcabeceira/flutter-bootcamp/README.md

 - Inspired by web, using, flex, grids, rows, columns, etc. All using widgets
 - "Split second" reload, similar as refresh button
 - Open source: Access to original source code (easier to understand and use)

+# The anatomy of a fluter app

+An example

+        Scaffold
+        /       \
+  App Bar       Container
+                    |
+                  Column
+                  /     \
+                Row     Text
+                /  \
+              Text  Icon